The RACI Management Model

 - Communicate your RACI to the team and stakeholders.
 There is no point in having a well-crafted RACI if it festers on your laptop or in the draw of your pedestal!

 Imagine going on a family holiday.
 Mum, Dad, and two kids.
 Because Mum is a project manager, she has decided to create a RACI.
-There are five tasks that need to be completed before leaving the house.
+The family needs to complete five tasks before leaving the house.
 These are added to the table, and the three ‘roles’ are added as column headings.
-With the RACI model communicated to all family members, there can be no doubt as to who is accountable for each task.
-We can see that for a number of tasks, the parents have decided to separate out responsibility from accountability, with one parent completing the activity, and the other checking and ‘signing off’.
+With the RACI model communicated to all family members, there can be no doubt about who is accountable for each task.
+However, we can see that for several jobs, the parents have decided to separate responsibility from accountability, with one parent completing the activity and the other checking and ‘signing off.’

 The children have been given some responsibility, though – they get to select their toys and load them into the car for the journey.
-It is clear, though, that Mum has to be consulted whilst they make their choices.
+It is clear, though, that Mum has to be consulted while they make their choices.
 Finally, we see that Dad is ultimately responsible for the loading of the toys because, in this scenario, he will be driving the car and will be the person who suffers the most if the wrong toys are selected (too noisy!) or if the toys are not loaded at all (restless, bored children).

 PMO roll-up reporting

-One-way vs Two-way communication
+One-way vs. Two-way communication

 When creating a RACI chart, there can often be lots of debate about the Accountable and Responsible roles.
-So much so, that the other roles are sometimes filled in rapidly as an afterthought.
+So much so that the other roles are sometimes filled in rapidly as an afterthought.
 But failing to give these two roles the right level of attention can create serious problems.

 Top Tips for a successful RACI

-- Are the right people accountable?
 Check your matrix carefully and review it with others around the organization.
-There is nothing more frustrating than having a task signed off the person you thought was accountable, only to find another approver lurking in the shadows!
+Nothing is more frustrating than getting a deliverable sign-off from the team member you thought was accountable, only to find another approver lurking in the shadows!

-It is tempting to keep people in ‘Informed’ when they really don’t need to be.
-But this overcommunication can overload teams, and can cause confusion.
-Only assign RACI to people or roles who genuinely need to be accountable, responsible, consulted or informed.
+It is tempting to keep people in ‘Informed’ when they don’t need to be.
+But this over-communication can overload teams and can confuse them.
+So instead, only assign RACI to people or roles who genuinely need to be accountable, responsible, consulted, or informed.